-iı Tarch 1, 2002 (date of nception) to tober 31, 2007 Net Loss as reported \$ (12,072,742) Add: Stock based option expense included in recorded net loss 89,217 Deduct stock option compensation expense determined under fair value based method (328,176) Adjusted Net Loss \$ (12,311,701)
+Year ended October 31, 2005 March 1, 2002 (date of inception) to October 31, 2006 Net Loss as reported \$ (1,805,789) \$ (9,618,289) Add: Stock based option expense included in recorded net loss 64,924 89,217 Deduct stock option compensation expense determined under fair value based method (200,942) (328,176) Adjusted Net Loss \$ (1,941,807) \$ (9,379,330) Basic and Diluted Net Loss per share as reported \$ (0.05) Basic and Diluted Net Loss per share pro forma \$ (0.05)

-The fair value of each option granted from the Company's stock option plans during the years ended October 31, 2006 and 2007 was estimated on the date of grant using the Black-Scholes option-pricing model.
+The fair value of each option granted from the Company's stock option plans during the years ended October 31, 2005 and 2006 was estimated on the date of grant using the Black-Scholes option-pricing model.
 Using this model, fair value is calculated based on assumptions with respect to (i) expected volatility of the Company's Common Stock price, (ii) the periods of time over which employees and Board Directors are expected to hold their options prior to exercise (expected lives), (iii) expected dividend yield on the Company's Common Stock, and (iv) risk-free interest rates, which are based on quoted U.S. Treasury rates for securities with maturities approximating the options' expected lives.
 Expected volatility for a development stage biotechnology company is very difficult to estimate as such; the company considered several factors in computing volatility.
-The company used their own historical volatility in determining the volatility to be used.
-Expected lives are based on contractual terms given the early stage of the business, lack of intrinsic value and significant future dilution along typical of early stage biotech.
+The company used their own historical volatility as well as those of comparable companies in determining the volatility to be used.
+Various factors and events may have a significant impact on the market price of our common stock as such factors out of management control may lead to swings in the estimated volatility and fair value.
+Expected lives are based contractual terms given the early stage of the business, lack of intrinsic value and significant future dilution along typical of early stage biotech.
 The expected dividend yield is zero as the Company has never paid dividends and does not currently anticipate paying any in the foreseeable future.

 Year Ended Year Ended

-October 31, 2006 October 31, 2007
+October 31, 2005 October 31, 2006

-Expected volatility 127.37% 119.0%
+Expected volatility 30% 127.37%

-Expected Life 7.7 years 7.0 years
+Expected Life 10 years 7.7 years

 Dividend yield 0 0

-Risk-free interest rate 4.6% 4.3%
+Risk-free interest rate 4.5%-5.25% 4.6%

 Stock-based compensation expense recognized during the period is based on the value of the portion of share-based payment awards that vested during the period.
-Stock-based compensation expense for the twelve months ended October 31, 2007 includes compensation expense for share-based payment awards granted prior to, but not yet vested as of October 31, 2006 based on the grant date fair value estimated in accordance with the provisions of SFAS 123 and compensation expense for the share-based payment awards granted subsequent to October 31, 2005 based on the grant date fair value estimated in accordance with the provisions of SFAS 123(R).
+Stock-based compensation expense for the twelve months ended October 31, 2006 includes compensation expense for share-based payment awards granted prior to, but not yet vested as of October 31, 2005 based on the grant date fair value estimated in accordance with the provisions of SFAS 123 and compensation expense for the share-based payment awards granted subsequent to October 31, 2005 based on the grant date fair value estimated in accordance with the provisions of SFAS 123(R).
 Compensation expense for all share-based payment awards to be recognized using the straight line method over the requisite service period.
-As stock-based compensation expense for the twelve months of 2006 and 2007 is based on awards granted and vested, it has been reduced for estimated forfeitures (4.4%).
+As stock-based compensation expense for the twelve months of 2006 is based on awards granted and vested, it has been reduced for estimated forfeitures (4.4%).
 SFAS 123(R) requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 In the Company's pro forma information required under SFAS 123 for the periods prior to fiscal 2006, the Company accounted for forfeitures as they occurred.